PaaulCB/worlds-rabbits/README.md

   - When pressing Tiktok logo it opens Tiktok in a new tab
 - _Contact us form_
   - When pressing Cancel it delete all the text in the form fields.
-  - When press Send and one of the fields are empty it show a message on the field that's empty requiering to be fill.
+  - When press Send and one of the fields are empty, it shows a message in the field that's empty requiring to be fill.
-  - When pressing send and all the fields are correctly fill it opens a congratulations page that shows the data that you put on the fields.
+  - When pressing send and all the fields are correctly fill, it opens a congratulations page that shows the data that you put in the fields.

 ### Validator testing